kubecost/docs/aws-amp-integration.md

 arn:aws:eks:${AWS_REGION}:${YOUR_AWS_ACCOUNT_ID}:cluster/${YOUR_CLUSTER_NAME}
 ```

-#### Step 2: run the following command to create new a Amazon Managed Service for Prometheus workspace
+#### Step 2: Run the following command to create new a Amazon Managed Service for Prometheus workspace

 ```bash
 export AWS_REGION=<YOUR_AWS_REGION>